palanca1818/marc/Problems-checklist.md

 [back to help index](Help)

 If you have problem with icons on your website, please check in different browsers / operating systems first.

-Then look into checklist.
+## Quick check

+1. Open demo page from fontello archive, and check if it's ok.
+Then try to understand, what is different on your site.
+2. Check, that files are uploated right (no problems with encoding and so on)
+3. In browser dev tools
+  - check that no error message in console
+  - on network tab
+    - check that fonts are loaded (correct url)
+    - check that fonts [[mime types|How to setup server to serve fonts]] are correct
+  - on html tab
+    - check that @fontface and icon code rules are really applied for element, that should show icon

+## Usual cases

 1. __No iconst at all__
   - Probably, you have wrong fonts paths in CSS.
 Open browser dev tool and look at networking tab.